 After a couple of long years for doctors, practices everywhere are excited to grow their business, enhance patient care, and create a work culture they love.
 From developing a strategy to bring a practice's financial health into the future to technology's improvements and revenue cycle management, practices are finding opportunities for efficiency and engagement of staff and patients alike.
 Here are five #PracticeGoals your office can focus on over the summer.

-Did you know that the average practice spends up to $162 every month on faxing.
-For every 5,000 fax pages, these costs include $72 on toner, $50 per case of paper and $40 for each fax line – this doesn't even factor in staff cost, time and disruption.
-If you consider office staff spends approximately 2 minutes per fax – going to and from the fax machine, manually dialing numbers, printing and filing transmission reports, scanning faxes into charts and locating or duplicating work to find faxes or fax them again.
+The average practice spends up to $162 every month on faxing alone.
+For every 5,000 fax pages, these costs include $72 on toner, $50 per case of paper, and $40 for each fax line – this doesn't even factor in staff cost, time, and disruption of focus.
+If you consider that your office staff spends approximately 2 minutes per fax – going to and from the fax machine, manually dialing numbers, printing and filing transmission reports, scanning faxes into charts, and locating or duplicating work to find faxes or fax them again.
 Now, think about the number of faxes your practice gets every day.
-Multiply each of those two-minute segments by the rate you pay your office staff - that's how much faxing is costing your practice and it’s always more than what doctors think it is.
+Multiply by the rate you pay your office staff, and that's how much faxing costs your practice.
+Doctors and practice managers are frequently surprised by this cost!

 Doctors want to run their practices with Apple technology.
 Fortunately, it has never been more accessible or more affordable.
 Doctors (along with everyone else) have iMacs, iPhones, and other Apple products at home because of the user-friendly design, ease of use, and longevity.
 Over 64% of the US population now owns an Apple product of some kind (iPhone, iMac, iPad, and so on), and the average American household owns 2.6 Apple products.